 - Maintaining a healthy weight

-The Relationship Between Untreated GERD and Esophageal Cancer
+The Relationship Between Untreated GERD, Barrett's Esophagus and Esophageal Cancer

-Pain around the chest or while swallowing, in addition to trouble swallowing, could be a warning sign of esophageal cancer.
+Pain around the chest or while swallowing and trouble swallowing could be warning signs of esophageal cancer.
+Other symptoms could be:

 - Bone pain